Glossary of Terms

 Home

 A home is full of memories.
-The word 'home' is a positive word.
+The word ‘home’ is a positive word.
 When you think of home you think of all the dreams, the fun and the great times.
 Your home has special feelings.
-From the scent of the garden to the way the sun enters your favourite room, your home triggers wonderful thoughts.
+From the scent of the garden to the way the sun enters your favorite room, your home triggers wonderful thoughts.

 Instructions